AhmedAbdelaziz207/poke_app/README.md

 API: Integration with the Pokémon API for data retrieval.

-State Management: Utilizes Provider for efficient state management.
+State Management: Utilizes Bloc for efficient state management.

 Animations: Implemented using Flutter's animation framework for smooth and responsive visual effects.